alafiand/qwick/README.md

 ## Areas for Improvement

-I learned quite a bit as I got to know Haskell, and wished that I had started breaking down the assignment into subtasks earlier, because I really enjoyed getting one function to play nicely with another.
+I learned quite a bit as I got to know Haskell, and wished that I had started breaking down the assignment into subtasks earlier because I really enjoyed getting one function to play nicely with another.

 In several parts of the app, I opted for "frankenstein-ing" the intended result instead of using functions included in Haskell.
-I am sure I would pick them up int he future.
 One example where I managed to avoid the frankenstein mess was with intercalate, which was fun to learn.
 My checkWinner function was also clunky, and I would liked to have refactored to be a more Haskell-y solution.

 One big flaw in the application I made was the fact that I didn't handle user input gracefully.
-It requires users to enter number coordinates, and if they mistype, it could cause the app the crash.
+It requires users to enter coordinates, which are taken as a string, then parsed to return ints.
+If the user mistypes and includes two commas for example, it causes the app the crash.
 I think this could be handled by changing my errorChecker function, or perhaps adding another function in between.

 ## Resources